iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-styles-with-itcss.md

 }
 ```

-Sometimes I prefer to not use this layer, for avoid this confusing mental mapping, like I said previously, so I do not need to stop and think: "_Is that a object or a component?_", and remain focused on the real problem.
+I find _objects_ to be the most confusing layer due to it mixing _objects_ and _components_.
+If you do not use OOCSS or find it confusing, just skip this layer.
+I personally prefer to skip it entirely to avoid confused mental mapping.
+That avoids me to stop and think: _“Is that an object or a component?"_, and to remain focused on the real problem.

-That's other thing very nice in ITCSS, you can change and adapt anything to your specific needs.
+This is yet another nice aspect of ITCSS: you can change and adapt anything to your specific needs.

 ### Components

-Here, like the autor said, will be designed pieces of UI, still only using classes, with more explicitly names.
+In this layer, like the author said, you should have well-designed pieces of UI that can be reused in more than one spot (or be applied to just one spot).
+Also, classes must be named explicitly:

 ```scss
 .products-list {